Caddo: 21st-century tribal issues

 Sometimes, severe disagreements have developed among factions of the tribe that have not been resolved in elections.
-In August 2013, a group led by Philip Smith attempted to recall Brenda Shemayme Edwards, the chairman of the Tribal Council.
+In August 2013, a group led by Philip Smith attempted to recall Brenda Shemayme Edwards, the chairman of the tribal council.
 This faction conducted a new election, but the victor stepped down, and Edwards refused to leave office.
 In October 2013, Smith and his supporters broke into the Caddo Nation headquarters.
 They chained the front doors from the inside and blocked the entrance to the administration building.
 The opposition called the Bureau of Indian Affairs Police.

 Operation of the tribe was split between two factions.
 The Court of Indian Offenses, which had been overseeing issues for a year because of the internal conflict, in October 2014 ordered a new election for all positions.

 In the January 2015 elections, all the top tribal positions were won by women: Tamara Michele Francis as chair, Carol D. Ross as vice chair, Jennifer Reeder as secretary, and Wildena G. Moffer as treasurer.

-In July 2016, Tamara M. Francis was re-elected as the Chairman of the Caddo Nation.
-The Council consists of Chairman Francis, Vice Chairman Carol D. Ross, Acting Secretary Philip Martin, Treasurer Marilyn McDonald, Oklahoma City Representative Jennifer Wilson, Binger Representative Marilyn Threlkeld, Fort Cobb Representative Maureen Owings.
+In July 2016, Tamara M. Francis was re-elected as the chairman of the Caddo Nation.
+The council consists of Chairman Francis, Vice Chairman Carol D. Ross, Acting Secretary Philip Martin, Treasurer Marilyn McDonald, Oklahoma City Representative Jennifer Wilson, Binger Representative Marilyn Threlkeld, and Fort Cobb Representative Maureen Owings.
 Chairman Francis is the daughter of the first elected female chairman, Mary Pat Francis (who was elected in the 1980s).
 Tamara Francis is the fourth elected female leader of the Caddo Nation.